-The Governing Body completed the Department's assessment exercise (as per FE Circular FE 06/12) which incorporates three stands: members' assessment, Chair's assessment, and Governing Body self-assessment.
-The strand which focuses on the Governing Body is administered by the Department through completion of a questionnaire which covers five themes: Personal Performance, Governing Body Performance, Governing Body Procedures and Composition, Governing Body Committees, and Training and Induction.
+The Governing Body completed DfE's assessment exercise (as per FE Circular FE 06/12) which incorporates three stands: members' assessment, Chair's assessment, and Governing Body self-assessment.

+The strand which focuses on the Governing Body is administered by DfE through completion of a questionnaire which covers five themes: Personal Performance, Governing Body Performance, Governing Body Procedures and Composition, Governing Body Committees, and Training and Induction.

-The results, issued by the Department, provide the Governing Body with an opportunity to reflect on how it operates, as well as providing a benchmark against levels of performance in the NI FE sector.
-An analysis report of the results of the 2022/23 Governing Body self-assessment exercise has been received and reviewed by the Governing Body.
-It shows a significant improvement in the perception of South West College governors in all five themes assessed from the perceptions expressed in 2021/22.
-However, the views expressed by SWC governors were less favourable than the sector average in three of the five areas assessed.
+The results, issued by DfE provide the Governing Body with an opportunity to reflect on how it operates, as well as providing a benchmark against levels of performance in the NI FE sector.
+An analysis report of the results of the 2023/24 Governing Body self-assessment exercise has been received and reviewed by the Governing Body.
+It was noted that for all themes the views expressed were more positive than in 2022/23 and that perception was above or equal to that across the sector for four themes.
+See summary below: